dustinpfister/blog_posts/_posts/canvas-example-particles-search-destroy-and-spawn.md

 };
 ```

 Just about all of my canvas examples have this kind of module that serves as a kind of project centered utility library of sorts.
+The create canvas method is one methods that has become a kind of standard for all of my canvas examples now, I do not use a framework for these examples, and I would like to keep it that way for this collection of posts at least.
+However for now using the create canvas method is just about the only thing that I kind myself using over and over agian for all canvas examples, even then I might still make slight changes to it.

 ## 2 - the particles module